cnst-george/oci-functions/README.md

 <b>API-specs:</b> A folder containing an OpenAPIv3.0 description for the PetStore API - used for Lab 10

-<b>create-file:</b> A Java function that writes a file to an object storage bucket and writes info to an OCI Stream - used for Lab 11
+<b>create-file:</b> A Java function that writes to an OCI Stream and Object Storage bucket - used for Lab 11

 <b>event-fn:</b> A Java function that processes image metadata when triggered by a CloudEvent - used for Lab 12